webstackdev/openstack-osa-office-cluster/K8S.md

 kubectl exec -n kube-system <calico-node-pod> -- calico-node -bird-live
 ```

-One thing to watch: Magnum's docs note `cgroup_driver=cgroupfs` should be used with Calico — this is already the default value, so no extra label is needed.
+Magnum's docs note `cgroup_driver=cgroupfs` should be used with Calico — this is already the default value, so no extra label is needed.

-Cluster template snippet (for when you deploy):
+Cluster template snippet:

 ```bash
 openstack coe cluster template create k8s-calico \